I never set out to be a Christian author, speaker, or website owner.

 How to Memorize Scripture (Quickly and Easily!)

 How have you seen God’s will come to fruition in your life?
 Does one of the 5 tips from above speak to you about your life right now?
-We’d love to hear how you’ve answered the question of how to know the will of God!
+We’d love to hear how you’ve answered the question of what is God’s will!